 Pocky sticks had to make an appearance here.
 It might be the pink, I can’t be too sure, but they just scream “EASTER!” to me.

 What child wouldn’t love to take home some cotton candy after the hard work of an Easter Egg Hunt?
-I’m starting Vita on the proper treats early.
-She already loves cotton candy. hashtag mother of the year.
+I’m starting Mara on the proper treats early.
+She already loves cotton candy. #motheroftheyear.
+Also, it’s one of those foods that I don’t have to worry about her choking on since it dissolves right quick.
+Everybody wins.

 Since this paper egg is installed on a frame, you can hang it up on the wall, or place on the mantle or entryway table all month long until Easter gets here!
 And probably long after!
 Because it’s geometric.
 And pink.
 And oh so egg-celent.
 Gosh, I’m just getting started with the Easter puns!
 Check out some of our other Easter projects over here!